rrbarrero/silver-octo-parakeet/docs/llm.md

 1. When adding or modifying features, update domain logic first, then adjust API handlers and client consumers.
 2. Use shared validation schemas for any new payload shape.
 3. Update tests alongside code changes; expand integration tests for new endpoints or workflows.
+4. Always check the official documentation (matching the version we depend on) before introducing or modifying anything related to an external library.
-4. After every change or feature addition, run both `npm run lint` and `npm run test`.
+5. After every change or feature addition, run both `npm run lint` and `npm run test`.
-5. Remember to maintain Tailwind tokens and shadcn components when introducing new UI elements.
+6. Remember to maintain Tailwind tokens and shadcn components when introducing new UI elements.